Watches

-Whether you’re after an iconic classic or a modern statement piece, understanding the key differences between Rolex and Hublot can help you make an informed decision about which watch is the best investment for you.
+Whether you’re chasing an iconic classic or a modern statement piece that turns heads in every room, knowing the real differences between these two houses will help you decide which watch is the right fit for your wrist and your portfolio.

 Rolex

-Throughout its history, Rolex has introduced numerous technological breakthroughs that have shaped the modern watch industry.
-These include the Perpetual rotor, which powers Rolex’s automatic movements, and the Cerachrom bezel, a virtually scratch-proof ceramic insert found in models like the Submariner and Daytona.
-Every Rolex movement is Superlative Chronometer-certified, guaranteeing timekeeping accuracy within -2/+2 seconds per day—a standard that exceeds most Swiss chronometers.
+Over the decades, Rolex has quietly introduced breakthroughs that shaped the entire Swiss watch industry.
+The Perpetual rotor, which powers Rolex’s self-winding movements.
+The Cerachrom bezel, a virtually scratch-proof ceramic insert you’ll find on the Submariner and Daytona.
+And every Rolex movement carries Superlative Chronometer certification, meaning accuracy within plus or minus 2 seconds per day, a standard that leaves most Swiss chronometers in the dust.

-Rolex’s dedication to mechanical excellence is evident in its in-house movements, which are known for their durability, accuracy, and low maintenance requirements.
-Notable calibers include:
+Rolex’s dedication to mechanical excellence shows up most clearly in its in-house movements, built for durability, pinpoint accuracy, and minimal maintenance over a lifetime of wear.
+A few standout calibers are worth knowing about.

 • Caliber 3235: Found in the Datejust, Sea-Dweller, and other models, this automatic movement offers a 70-hour power reserve and features Rolex’s Chronergy escapement, enhancing efficiency and precision.